Clazex/HollowKnight.GodSeekerPlus/README.md

   + **Unlock Radiant**: Auto unlock Radiant difficulty for all boss statues.

 - **Quality of Life**:
-  + **Carefree Melody Fix**: Remove the Grimmchild mistakenly spawned when equipping Carefree Melody not acquired in normal means.
-The effect is permanent.
   + **Complete Lower Difficulty**: Auto complete lower difficulties for boss statues if higher ones are completed.
 Triggers when opening challenge UI.
   + **Door Default Begin**: Default selecting the Begin button when opening Pantheon Door UI.
   + **Fast Dash**: Remove dash cooldown when in Hall of Gods.